©

 Faith and the sea

-It should not be forgotten that before becoming Christian, Brittany was long under the influence of Celtic and pagan cults.
+It should not be forgotten that before becoming Christian, Brittany was long under the influence of Celtic and pagan worship.
 But you only have to count the calvaries and the countless chapels that line the roads to see that Christianity has, in the end, left a profound mark on the landscape.

 Our religious buildings have a number of local characteristics: the saints and protective figures venerated here often relate to the maritime world, and the model ships used as votive offerings are a reminder that here, the sea was a source of hope and fear for the people of the time.